 - 30-90 tablets containing 1,000 IU each

-- Organic, vegetarian, non-GMO, and free of gluten, dairy and soy
+- Vegetarian, non-GMO, free of gluten, dairy and soy, and certified kosher

 - Solid reputation for being an industry leader for high-quality whole food supplements since 1973